How to Keep a Dog Cool in the Car

 Before we even get into the precautions that keep your dog from getting heat stroke — a major killer of many American dogs in the summer — it’s first important to understand how differently dogs take on heat compared to humans.

-Leaving Dogs in a Hot CarYou’ve certainly seen dogs panting when they’re warm, and that is because dogs don’t expel heat like humans do, through sweat and pores.
+dog in carYou’ve certainly seen dogs panting when they’re warm, and that is because dogs don’t expel heat like humans do, through sweat and pores.
 They also have no way of letting you know if they’re getting too warm, so you need to know how to spot the signs and know if your dog is at risk of heat stroke.

 Read More: Talking to Your New Teen Driver